Explore the Complexity of Cognitive and Social Learning Processes

 Education can sometimes be dull and ineffective.
 We can change that by recognizing and developing the concept that we never learn alone.
 We always learn by interacting with someone or something, such as:

 People who are more knowledgeable than us (teachers or more advanced fellow students)

-- people who are equally knowledgeable as us (peers or in teams); or
+People who are equally knowledgeable as us (peers or in teams)

-The presence of students from multiple countries offers you opportunities to explore issues in education and learning within a broader international perspective.
-Researchers and scholars from abroad are also invited for guest lectures and research seminars.
+Collaboration with students from multiple countries provides you with opportunities to explore issues in education and learning within a broader international perspective.
+In addition, researchers and scholars from abroad are invited for guest lectures and research seminars.
 We encourage all students to participate in international research seminars or to complete an internship abroad.